Hadronic structure on the light-front IV: Heavy and light Baryons: Introduction

-Baryons of course, are just another application using the tools developed along the lines mentioned above.
+Baryons are just another application of the tools developed along the lines mentioned above, but this time for three-quark systems.
 There are important technical issues here as well, as the barrier between ``relative motion" in mesons and baryons, is due to the differences between the obvious variables describing the relative motion of two particles, and the nontrivial choices of variable for few-body quantum mechanics.
-We will address those below, but before that let us add some general introduction.
+We will address those below, but before that let us add some general remarks.

+In principle, another (non-technical) issue is related with the so called ``color junction" of three strings.
+The quadratic confining potential of a ``star" (or $Y$) model fixes the junction at the origin, with no dynamics.
+For static potentials we can probe the effects of the junction by changing its location.
+However, the junction is in general dynamical, and should be treated as a {\em fourth body}.
+In general, the effective string Lagrangians carry also boundary terms, and a junction-line connecting the three world-volumes should also be added as a boundary contribution.
+The dynamics of the junction can only be ignored if it is heavy, but in so far there is no empirical indication of that.
+This problem remains to our knowledge open.

+This notwithstanding, one should note that in the last decade, we have seen discoveries of multiple new hadrons in the so-called heavy-light sector, including $QQq$ baryons and tetraquarks of the type $\bar Q Q \bar q q$ and $QQ \bar q \bar q$.
+Calculations for similar states with five and six quarks are ongoing by many groups.
+They will shed more light on the issue of quark-quark interactions.
+Also, baryons too have a 5-quark sector, responsible for the {\em antiquark sea}, well studied experimentally in the case of the proton and neutron.
+Their flavor structure has been recently discussed by one of us \cite{Shuryak:2019zhv}.

 Non-relativistic and semi-relativisitc constituent quark models, have been developed since the 1960's, and they exist in numerous versions.
-One well documented and widely used approach is that by Isgur and Karl \cite{Isgur:1979be}, which was updated for heavy quark states in \cite{0711.2492}.
-These authors treated confinement by an oscillatory potential, which is methodically close to our $H_{LF}$.
-A well known problem with the model, is its predictions of many more baryonic states than those actually observed.
+One well documented (and still widely used as a reference point) approach is that by Isgur and Karl \cite{Isgur:1979be}, which was updated for heavy quark states, see e.g. \cite{0711.2492}.
+These authors treated confinement by an oscillatory potential, which methodically will turn out to be similar to our $H_{LF}$ (but for squared mass, not energy).
+A well known problem with the model, is its predictions of many more baryonic states than what was experimentally observed.

-Recent years have seen the discoveries of many new hadrons in the so-called heavy-light sector, including $QQq$ baryons and tetraquarks of $\bar Q Q \bar q q$ and $QQ \bar q \bar q$ structure.
-Calculations for similar states with five and six quarks are ongoing by many groups.
-No doubt, this activity will shed more light on the issue of quark-quark interactions.
-Also, baryons too have a 5-quark sector, responsible for the {\em antiquark sea}, well studied experimentally in the case of the proton and neutron: their flavor structure has been discussed e.g. in the paper by one of us \cite{Shuryak:2019zhv}.
+The focus of this paper is on on basic baryons which are completely symmetric in flavor, such as $\Delta^{++}_{uuu}, \Omega_{sss}^-,\Omega^{++}_{ccc},\Omega_{bbb}^-$.
+Yes, although only the first two of them have been observed.
+(According to estimates, $\Omega^{++}_{ccc}$ will be discovered in the next LHC run.)
+The reason is that flavor asymmetric pairs such as $ud,us,ds...$ have deeply bound diquark correlations which will be the subject of our next paper.